5 min read

 The final Construction Audit Report that is issued needs to be worded very carefully because important decisions are often made after an audit.
 It also needs to include all the important information and evidence.

-However, because we are talking about Construction industry here, the Auditor should always use common sense and consider carefully the implications of conformance or not to a (sometimes silly or controversial) requirement.
 Moreover, it is extremely important for the auditor to judge any case in direct comparison to what is happening in other similar cases within the project (very important while auditing subcontractors and Designers).

 At the end of the day, the Auditor must be practical, flexible and always judging according to the associated risks because nobody on site should lose time with nonsense arguments that don’t really add any value to a Project.